-This hybrid course meets for three two-hour sessions for four weeks.
-There are lectures, discussions, readings and videos.
-The accelerated format means that things will move quickly and it's important to keep up with the material.
+This hybrid course meets for two 55-minute sessions each week for the semester.
+Information relevant to the course will be delivered in multiple formats: lectures, discussions, readings, PowerPoint slides, and videos.
 All your exams, quizzes, and other assignments will be completed online, and all the teaching materials are provided online in Carmen.
 The classroom sessions will supplement your learning, as I will provide further explanations of material, and also challenge you in intelligently discussing complex concepts with your peers in-person.